-In the powerful template system of Anqi CMS, we often need to control the display of content precisely.Whether it is an article list, product album, or custom data model, data is often presented in the form of an array.Sometimes, we might only need to display a portion of the content in an array, such as showing only the latest three records, or picking out the middle few images from a list of pictures.sliceThe filter comes into play, it can help us elegantly extract elements within a specified range from the array.
+In the powerful template system of AnQi CMS, we often need to precisely control the display of content.Whether it is an article list, product album, or custom data model, data is often presented in the form of an array.Sometimes, we may only need to display a portion of the content in the array, such as only showing the latest three records, or picking out a few images from a picture list.This is provided by AnQi CMSsliceThe filter comes in handy, it helps us elegantly extract the specified range of elements from the array.

-The template syntax of AnQi CMS borrows from the Django template engine, so it is very easy for users familiar with this syntax to get started.In the template, when processing data, we can not only use various tags to obtain content, but also process and filter data through filters.sliceThe filter is one of the powerful tools that allows us to extract a portion of data from an array (or string) by specifying the start and end positions, greatly enhancing the flexibility of templates and the ability to customize content.
+The template syntax of Anqi CMS is based on the Django template engine, so it is very easy for users familiar with this syntax to get started.In the template, when processing data, we can not only use various tags to obtain content, but also process and filter data through filters.sliceThe filter is one of the powerful tools that allows us to extract a portion of data from an array (or string) based on specified start and end positions, greatly enhancing the flexibility and customization capabilities of the template.

 sliceThe basic syntax of the filter is very intuitive: